 • Trekking Duration: 4 hours

 After our morning drinks and full breakfast, we will pack up to hike towards the jagged peaks of Mawenzi.
 Our hike through the open moorlands continues until we reach a small set of caves created by past historic lava flows.
-We will briefly explore these caves (optional) before making our last push to Kikelewa Camp (12,175’/3,711m) and our awaiting lunch.
-Again, arriving to camp for lunch allows time to recuperate and relax before another afternoon acclimatization hike.
+We will briefly explore these caves (optional) before making our last push to Kikelewa Camp (12,175 ft./3,711 m.) and our awaiting lunch.
+Again, arriving to camp by lunch allows time to recuperate and relax before another afternoon acclimatization hike.
 The views from tonight’s camp are spectacular and the sunset not to be missed.
-As darkness falls the lights in small far off Kenyan villages dot the landscape below us.
+As darkness falls, the lights in small, far off Kenyan villages dot the landscape below us.
 Warm dinner and drinks are served before the nightly briefing and health check by your guide.

 Day 6